BitFlow

 Use both.
 Power Automate for M365-native, citizen developer use cases.
 Camunda for enterprise process orchestration where SAP, compliance, long-running state, and visibility matter.

-The mistake is using Power Automate for everything — and discovering at scale that you've built a fragile, invisible, unauditable automation landscape.
+The mistake is using Power Automate for everything, only to discover at scale that you've built a fragile, invisible, unauditable automation landscape.